Flack27/Runeterra/2 - Locations/Noxus/Stonewall/Stonewall.md

 **At Roadside Camp (~15 people):**

 **Old Perrin** - Village Elder
-- Age: 72, Male, Noxian with Shuriman knowledge
+- Age: 72, Male, Shuriman
 - One of the few who knew about the shrine
 - Too frail for combat but invaluable for information
 - Knows the pass phrase but hasn't visited the shrine in years